 This course is designed to provide a basic framework for recording, editing, and composing with sound in a variety of media.
 No prior production knowledge is assumed.
 Classes will focus on creative projects, while establishing a common technical and aesthetic vocabulary through in-class demonstrations and discussions.
 Core techniques common to digital audio workstation environments will be explored using a combination of Adobe Audition and Ableton Live software.
 Open to all.

 This course is a series of media non-specific explorations of interaction and interactivity.
 The goal of the course is to engage students in encounters with objects and others to learn the fundamentals of interaction within the context of art.
 Students investigate the way we relate to objects and people through physical engagement and group dynamics.
 In addition, the relationships between body, space and architecture, and how we define and challenge notions of social and physical interactions will be covered.

 Creative coding = Art + Code.
-In this course, students are introduced to the relevant technologies, contexts, histories and materials of creating coding for interactive arts.
+In this course, students are introduced to the relevant technologies, contexts, histories and materials of creative coding for interactive arts.
 Beginning with the open source programming language Processing, a programming language built by artists, for artists, students will learn programming fundamentals while creating personal projects.
-The course also introduces MaxMSP, a visual programming language for artists to build complex, interactive works.
+The course will then introduce Physical Computing via the CircuitPlayground Express, a microcontroller-based hardware prototyping platform that will serve as an introduction to electronics, sensors, and programming.
 Students develop a context for their work via lectures, presentations and critiques.